Ragora/T2-CPP/Mod Sources/TSExtension/README.md

 #### Player.isJumping()
 This function did not exist before in Torque Script, it returns whether or not the Player is currently jumping.

+#### sprintf(format, ...)
+This function did not exist before in Torque Script.
+It returns a formatted string according to format with all variable arguments up to a total of twenty filled in.
+Refer to C's sprintf for more information.

+Note: Only %s should be used in the format as Torque Script passes all data around as strings.